LostFound-Application/LostFound-Frontend/README.md

 Install the dependencies with:
 `npm install`

 Start the application:
 `npx react-native run-android`

-If you want to Start Metro type this in command line in the directory where the app is:
+If you want to start Metro which is good to use when in development environment use this command in command line in the directory where the app is:

 Start  Metro:
 `npx react-native start`